Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/bug_report.md

 If you plan to work on this bug, create a branch from `master` using the prefix `fix/` and follow the steps in our [contributing guide](../CONTRIBUTING.md).
+For maintenance not tied directly to a bug, use a `chore/` branch from `development`.